danielvanc/danielvanc.com/README.md

 6. Run `cd studio && sanity start` to start the local sanity studio
 7. You should now be good to go 💥

+Any questions / want to connect?
+Find me as [@danielvanc](https://twitter.com/danielvanc) on Twitter. 👍🏼

 This project follows the [all-contributors](https://allcontributors.org/) specification.
 Contributions of any kind are welcome!

-Any questions / want to connect?
-Hit me up at [@danielvanc](https://twitter.com/danielvanc). 👍🏼

 ## LICENSE
 [MIT](https://github.com/all-contributors/all-contributors)